Latitude Festival 2026 Guide

 By shuttle / coach

-Big Green Coach is an official travel partner and runs services (timings can change by year).
-There may also be station-to-site shuttles around peak arrival periods — use the official travel page for the current plan.
+Big Green Coach is an official travel partner and there may also be station-to-site shuttles around peak arrival periods — use the official travel page for the current plan.

-- Meeting point: pick a clear landmark on-site for headline nights (signal can dip when crowds peak).
+- Meeting point: pick a clear landmark for headline nights.

-- Queue strategy: arrive early for the biggest headliners, then top up water/food before you commit to a stage spot.
+- Queue strategy: arrive early for the biggest headliners.

-- Exit plan: decide in advance: leave during the final song, leave straight after, or wait 20–30 minutes for the crowd to thin.
+- Exit plan: decide whether to leave during the final song, straight after, or wait for crowds to thin.

 First-timer tips

-- Arrive earlier than you think: the best camping spots go first and queues build at peak times.
+- Arrive earlier than you think: queues build at peak times and the best camping spots go first.

-- Portable charger is non-negotiable: you’ll use your phone for tickets, maps, meeting friends and photos.
+- Portable charger is non-negotiable: you will use your phone for tickets, maps, meeting friends and photos.

-- Wear comfy footwear: grass + uneven ground + big walking days = trainers or boots you trust.
+- Wear comfy footwear: grass, uneven ground and a spread-out site mean trainers or boots you trust.

-- Pack for two weathers: sun in the day, cooler evenings — bring a warm layer and a light waterproof.
+- Pack for two weathers: warm layer for evenings plus a light waterproof for showers.

 Common mistakes (easy to avoid)

-- Pitching without thinking: avoid the bottom of slopes (rain run-off) and don’t set up right next to main walkways (noise all night).
+- Pitching without thinking: avoid the bottom of slopes and do not set up right next to main walkways.

 What people say (the vibe)

-Latitude is often described as a “festival + culture weekend” rather than just a run of gigs.
-People love the mix of big headline moments and daytime discoveries, plus comedy and arts that give you options when you want a break from the arena.
+Latitude is often described as a festival and culture weekend rather than just a run of gigs.
+People like the mix of big headline moments and daytime discoveries, plus comedy and arts that give you options when you want a break from the arena.

-Attendee feedback often mentions the positives (variety, friendly atmosphere, strong programming) alongside the trade-offs: the site is spread out, the biggest sets get packed, and camping comfort depends on weather and where you pitch.
+Attendee feedback often mentions the positives — friendly atmosphere, strong programming, good food choices and facilities that feel more looked after than some larger festivals — alongside the trade-offs: the site can feel big, walking distances can surprise first-timers, and camping comfort depends heavily on weather and where you pitch.

 Festival location map